 permanent hearing loss of any degree.

+An Established Condition can be added to the child’s record at any time and to update the eligibility timeframe.

 2. Infants and Toddlers with Established Developmental Delay(s)

 This category includes infants and toddlers who, during the infancy period, or more commonly in the second year of life, begin to manifest developmental delays, often of unknown etiology.